ocas/InternationalSis/README.md

    ```

 You now have a token that you can use for any number of subsequent protected SIS
-endpoints calls.
-Just be cautious the token will last only for 1 hour.
-You need
+endpoint calls.
+Remember that the token will last only for 1 hour and you will need
-a new token to make any protected api call requests after an hour.
+a new token to make any protected API call requests after an hour.

 Appendix
 --------

-The appendix includes large models and examples too large for the above document.
+The appendix includes models and examples too large for the above document.

 ### Appendix Application Submitted ###